2019 Ponparappi violence: Election violations

 Frequent violent incidents, repeated casting of votes, mass deletion of names of voters and such were recorded on polling day from several parts of the State.
 In the Dharmapuri lok sabha constituency's Nathamedu village in Pappireddipatti, men reportedly belong to the PMK were seen casting fraudulent votes.
 A security officer of the CISF at Keezhvisharam in Vellore fired shots in the air to break two different groups of party members engaging in fist fights.

 Tensions

-Tensions reportedly began when some people belonging to Vanniyar caste tried to prevent an elderly person to vote, the person voted with the help of the police and when members of the Hindu Munnani shattered an earthen pot under alcoholic influence at the front of the panchyat office where the polling took place for the 2019 Indian general election.
+Tensions reportedly began when some people belonging to VCK tried to prevent an elderly person to vote, the person voted with the help of the police and when members of the Hindu Munnani shattered an earthen pot under alcoholic influence at the front of the panchyat office where the polling took place for the 2019 Indian general election.
 The earthen pot was the election symbol of the Viduthalai Chiruthaigal Katchi.
-MIDS blamed PMK that it spread a rumor that a Dalit youth assaulted a differently abled Vanniyar man, who used to sell alcohol in the region.
+MIDS blamed PMK that it spread a rumor that a Dalit youth assaulted a disabled Vanniyar man, who used to sell alcohol in the region.
 The animosity between the two parties intensified, leading to scuffles, stone pelting and damaging of the VCK party flag on the road side.